-No head-to-head trials meeting inclusion criteria were found for update #2.
-One head-to-head trial comparing transdermal fentanyl and sustained-release morphine in 680 patients with chronic low back pain was only available in abstract form and was excluded.25 There was insufficient data in the abstract to assess study quality.
+No head-to-head trials meeting inclusion criteria were found for update #3.
+One previously excluded head-to-head trial comparing transdermal fentanyl and sustained-release morphine in 680 patients with chronic low back pain remains only available in abstract form and was again excluded.33 There was insufficient data in the abstract to assess study quality.
 It found that transdermal fentanyl and sustained-release morphine provided comparable relief from low back pain.
 Transdermal fentanyl was associated with significantly less constipation, and superior relief at rest and at night.
 Safety profiles were reported as similar.
+One meta-analysis was excluded because it included two clinical trials and two uncontrolled studies available only as abstracts or from the drug company sponsor.40 It found that transdermal fentanyl and long-acting morphine were associated with similar pain relief at 28 days.